SDC-Consulting-BE/sfds/README.md

 nullable-getter: false
 ```

 Following this configuration, add a _l10n_ folder in your _lib_ folder.
-For every supported language add a _.arb_ (translations) file in this folder:
+For every supported language add a _.arb_ (translations) file in this folder with a file name like:

 ``` text
 intl_{countryCode}.arb
 ```

-For example, for German translations, that file would be named _intl_de.arb_.
+For example - for German translations - that file would be named _intl_de.arb_.

 Translations can be placed in these files and will programatically and automatically become available while developing (code will be generated in the _lib/l10n/generated_ folder).